 The Company has adopted a Whistle Blower Policy establishing vigil mechanism toprovide a formal mechanism to the Directors and employees to report their concerns aboutunethical behaviour actual or suspected fraud or violation of the Company Code of Conductor ethics policy.
-The Policy provides for adequate safeguards against victimization ofemployees who avail of the mechanism and also provides for direct access to the Chairmanof the Audit Committee.
-It is affirmed that no personnel of the Company has been deniedaccess to the Audit Committee.
-The policy of vigil mechanism is available on the Company'swebsite (Weblink: http://www.primefocus.com/sites/default/files/pdf/VigilMechanism Policy.pdf)
+The Policy provides for adequate safeguards against victimization ofemployees who can avail the mechanism and also provides for direct access to the Chairmanof the Audit Committee.
+It is affirmed that no personnel of the Company has been deniedaccess to the Chairperson of the Audit Committee.
+The Audit Committee periodically reviewsthe functioning of this Mechanism.
+The policy of vigil mechanism is available on theCompany's website at http://www.primefocus.com/sites/default/files/pdf/WHISTLE BLOWERPOLICY.pdf.

 33. PARTICULARS OF EMPLOYEES

-Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are annexed to the Report as Annexure E.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are annexed to the Report as Annexure B.

 34. CORPORATE SOCIAL RESPONSIBILITY (CSR)